Soldiers land at Incheon, learn Korean War history

-Soldiers and their families watch a video on the Incheon Landing, Nov.
-4, during a visit to Incheon city as part of the Gyeonggi-do Security and Culture tour.
-The Incheon Landing, also known as Operation Chromite" turned the tides of the Korean War, helping push back North Korean forces to the China border.
-The Gyeonggi provincial government sponsored this tour to promote Korean culture while also expressing its appreciation for the Soldiers’ service in the Republic of Korea.
-(U.S. Army photo by Jason Om)
+CAMP HUMPHREYS, South Korea – Soldiers and their families had an opportunity to visit Incheon city as part of the Gyeonggi-do Security and Culture tour on Nov.
+4. The Gyeonggi provincial government sponsored this tour to promote Korean culture while also expressing its appreciation for the Soldiers’ service in the Republic of Korea.

+The group of 35 visited the Memorial Hall for Incheon Landing Operations which commemorates the battle of Incheon during the Korean War.
+The Battle of Incheon, also known as Operation Chromite, was an amphibious invasion on Sept.
+15, 1950, that resulted in a decisive victory and strategic reversal in favor of the United Nations Command.
+The operation was a surprise amphibious assault away from the Busan perimeter that the United Nations and Republic of Korea forces were defending.

+The UN and ROK forces were commanded by General Douglas MacArthur of the United States Army.
+MacArthur was the driving force behind the operation, which was viewed by other generals as a risky assault over unfavorable terrain.
+However, the successful operation turned the tables on the Korean War and played a key role in the U.N. forces’ restoration of Seoul and driving North Korean troops to the Yalu River, China’s border.

 |Date Taken: